 If you've human, chances are you've experienced stress or anxiety at some point in your life.
 For some, this can be temporary and for others it can be chronic.
-Dealing with stress or anxiety is no fun and can have a negative impact on your overall health in more ways than one.
-Learn how CBD can help to reduce stress and anxiety, as well as other therapeutic tools that you can use in your everyday life to achieve balance.
+Dealing with stress or anxiety can have a negative impact on your health in more ways than one.
+In this blog, you will learn how CBD can help to reduce stress and anxiety, as well as other therapeutic tools that you can use in your everyday life to achieve a calmer state of mind.

 What is CBD?

-Cannabidiol, most commonly known as CBD, is a compound found in hemp and cannabis plants that is 100% non-intoxicating and will not cause a feeling of being "high".
-CBD has been found to have many health and wellness benefits, such as anti-inflammatory properties, it helps to reduce joint pain, improve quality of sleep and it helps to reduce stress and anxiety with its calming properties.
+Cannabidiol, most commonly known as CBD, is a naturally occurring compound found in the cannabis-hemp plant.
+Unlike THC, CBD is 100% non-intoxicating.
+In other words, it will not cause a sensation of feeling "high".
+CBD has been found to have many health benefits, such as anti-inflammatory properties, it helps to reduce joint/muscle pain, calm stress and anxiety, and improve quality of sleep.

 How Does CBD work?